 - 1. Identifying the contract with a customer. - 2.
 Identifying the performance obligations in the contract. - 3.
 Determining the transaction period. - 4.
 Allocating the transaction price to the performance obligations in the contract. - 5.
-Recognising revenue when (or as) the entity satisfies a performance obligation. - b) Standards and interpretations that will take effect after January 1, 2017
+Recognising revenue when (or as) the entity satisfies a performance obligation.

+b) Standards and interpretations that will take effect after January 1, 2017

-Standards, amendment European Union s and interpretations not approved for use in the Mandatory Application Years Beginning from Clarifications to IFRS 15 Identification of performance obligations, principal versus agent, the concession of licenses and their accrual at a point in time or over time, as well as certain clarifications to transition rules.
-January 1, 2018 Amendment to IFRS 2 Classification and valuation of share- based payments These are limited amendments that clarify specific issues such as the effects of accrual conditions on share-based payments to be settled in cash, share-based payment classification when having net settlement clauses and certain aspects of changes in the type of share-based payment.
+Standards, amendment E uropean Union s and interpretations not approved for use in the Mandatory Application Years Beginning from Clarifications to IFRS 15 Identification of performance obligations, principal versus agent, the concession of licenses and their accrual at a point in time or over time, as well as certain clarifications to transition rules.
+January 1, 2018 Classification and These are limited amendments that clarify specific issues such as the effects of accrual conditions on share-based payments to be settled in cash, share- based payment classification when having net settlement clauses and certain aspects of changes in the type of share-based payment.
 January 1, 2018 It allows entities within the scope of IFRS 4 the option of applying IFRS 9 ("overlay approach") or its temporary exemption.
 January 1, 2018 Reclassification of The amendment clarifies that a reclassification of an investment from or to investment property is only permitted when there is evidence of a change in its use.
-January 1, 2018 Improvements to IFRS Cycle 2014-2016 Minor amendments to a set of standards (different effective dates).
-January 1, 2018 IFRIC 22 Transactions and Advances in Foreign Currency This interpretation establishes the "transaction date" for the purpose of determining the exchange rate applicable in transactions with foreign currency advances. r January 1, 2018 Modification to IFRS 10 and IAS 28 Sale or contribution of assets between an investor and their associate / joint venture Clarification regarding the result of these transactions whether it is business or assets.
+January 1, 2018

+European Union Improvements to IFRS s and interpretations not approved for use in the Minor amendments to a set of standards (different effective dates).
+Mandatory Application Years Beginning from January 1, 2018 IFRIC 22 Transactions and Advances in Foreign Currency This interpretation establishes the "transaction date" for the purpose of determining the exchange rate applicable in transactions with foreign currency advances. or January 1, 2018 Modification to IFRS 10 and IAS 28 Sale or contribution of assets between an investor and their associate / joint venture Clarification regarding the result of these transactions whether it is business or assets.
 No defined date